-If you're not prepping food or eating, the kitchen table is a bit of a wasted space.
+If you're not prepping food or eating, the kitchen table is a bit of wasted space.
 Worse than that, the underutilized surface can be an attractive spot for junk to collect.
 So, instead of letting it sit empty or letting it pile up with scissors, pens, and mail, make it more functional by adding a DIY drawer right to the bottom.
-It's time to bring use to that dead kitchen space.
+It's time to bring that dead kitchen space to good use.

 Sliding Into Better Storage

 The concept of a DIY drawer is a bit daunting, so keep this in mind: a drawer is essentially a shallow, three-sided box.
 When viewed in these terms, building a drawer isn’t so difficult after all.
 But before you can start to build a box, start with your hardware.

 In order to place a drawer, or multiple drawers, under the kitchen table, you’ll need drawer slides/runners.
 These flat pieces are made with grooves and tiny wheels.
 The lip of the drawer fits into that groove, and the wheels allow the drawer to slide in and out.
 Sliders are available at hardware stores in a wide variety of sizes and types.
 The size of the sliders will be what determines the size of your drawer.

 Your sliders will be attached to the underside of the kitchen table, so make certain your grooves face down toward the floor or inward, toward each other.
 This will allow your drawer to fit properly.
 Since the drawer must fit those grooves, choose the wood that's as thick as the spaces are wide.

 Don’t attach your drawer sliders directly to the underside of your table.
 If the drawer is flush against the table, you could have trouble pulling it in and out.
 You also don’t want to fill your kitchen table with holes.